Lazzi

 Which characters perform Lazzi?

-Most frequently, it is Zanni (the servants) who perform lazzi but any character could perform them – or be the ‘victim’ of them.
-The only characters who are unlikely to be the instigators of Lazzi are the Lovers as these characters are played ‘straight’ and not for comedy.
+Most frequently, it is Zanni (the servants) who perform lazzi but any character could perform them – or become embroiled in them.
+The only characters who are unlikely to be the instigators of physical lazzi are the Lovers, as these characters are played ‘straight’ and not for comedy, however, that does not prevent them from becoming caught in the middle of a physical lazzo and they will often be involved in verbal lazzi.

 Can you speak in Lazzi?

 Yes!
 While many lazzi are purely physical, Commedia characters are rarely silent.
 Whether through rapid-fire dialogue or rhythmic monologues, sound is an essential tool for the actor-creator.
-There are some purely verbal lazzi, though these are less common to see.
+There are some purely verbal lazzi, though these are less commonly talked about.

 Using Grammelot as a Bridge